arnoldjulian/Replacing-neural-networks-by-optimal-analytical-predictors-for-the-detection-of-phase-transitions/README.md

 - install [julia](https://julialang.org/downloads/)
 - download, `activate`, and `instantiate` [`Pkg.instantiate()`] our package
 - individual files can then be executed by calling, e.g., `julia main_ising_opt.jl`
-- output data/figures are stored in the associated save folder.
+- output data/figures are stored in the associated results folder.

 ## Authors: